Employee and Labor Relations

-Course is designed around HRCI® and SHRM exam content areas to prepare for the examination.
+This course is a required for the Human Resources Certificate and is designed around HRCI® and SHRM exam content areas to prepare you for the examination.

-Performance Objectives: At the completion of this course you should be able to:
+Performance Objectives: Upon completion of this course, you should be able to:

 - Assess an organization’s climate through employee input and the use of tools such as focus groups, employee surveys, and staff meetings.